chunyulin/TritonCBE/TestIdentity/README_NCHC.md

 - This note describes the native setup, instead of docker/singularity, for Patatrack-AAS both on TWCC x86 container and ARM-N1 bare metal node.
 - All is based on [Yongbin's this commit](https://github.com/yongbinfeng/TritonCBE/tree/42495f5ac14647c902cef48aa72dfeecfbd708af), except that I didn't compile those inside a container but only in a native Ubuntu 20.04 with CUDA enviorment and the latest version of cmake.
-- It turns out that the compilation works on new Triton version, say, 21.11.
+- It turns out that the compilation even works on newer Triton version, say, 21.11.

 ### Check all the repositories
 ```